 Rachel Kleinfeld

 Rachel Kleinfeld is an American international relations scholar currently serving as a senior fellow in the Democracy, Conflict, and Governance Program at the Carnegie Endowment for International Peace.[1][2][3][4]
-She is a member of the National Endowment for Democracy's board of directors and a trustee of Freedom House.[5][6]
+She is a member of board of directors for the National Endowment for Democracy as well as a member of the National Task Force on Election Crises.[5][6]
 Her research centers around democratic governance and political violence.[1]

 Early life and education